Felony DWI Program Q&A

 • Other alcohol/substance-related vehicular felony

-**Exceptions can be granted on a case by case basis, please inquire.
+**Exceptions can be granted on a case-by-case basis; please inquire.

 What is a GARS test?

-Do you use medication?
+Do participants use medication?

 Am I guaranteed to avoid prison?